AldenL/CovidCases/README.md

-## Linear regression of dates and Cases
+## Linear Regression on Vaccine and Dates Over Time

+Using linear regression on cases and dates over time.

 ![vis1](graphs/lineardatemodel.png)